Wire-Network/wire-cdt/README.md

 ## Branches

-The `main` branch is the latest stable branch.
+The `master` branch is the latest stable branch.